25 Countries Where You Shouldn’t Drink the Tap Water

 Scroll through any dating app and you’ll find innumerable photos of guys posing with a tiger on an exotic trip to Thailand.
 But it’s doubtful that any of those men drank the water while abroad: The Water Project reports that the country’s water supply suffers from overpopulation, urbanization, and industrial expansion.
 Evidently, as much as one-third of the water is undrinkable, making it one of the few countries without clean water.

 United Arab Emirates

 Americans love to vacation in Abu Dhabi (if it’s good enough for the Sex and the City girls, then it’s good enough for us), but your vacation will be ruined in an instant should you choose to drink the tap water.
 Not only is water scant in the United Arab Emirates, the water that is available is salty and, honestly, just tastes bad.

 Drinking the tap water in Peru is like playing a game of Russian Roulette.
 Of the 31 million people who live in the country, a staggering 3 million lack access to clean water, and 5 million are still waiting for improved sanitation.
-Already visited Machu Picchu?
-Hit up these secret escapes where the ultra-wealthy like to travel in the summer.

 Egypt relies so heavily on so few sources for its water that the United Nations warns that the country could run out of water entirely by 2025.
 And the few water supplies Egypt does have are severely mistreated: Citizens and businesses constantly dump trash into the Nile River, one of the country’s biggest water sources.